saramoralesizq/JSPsych_workshop/Part1_Example_web.md

 # Other elements in HTML
 Now, we are going to explore how to include other elements in our page.
-We are going to start by placing our text inside a <div>.
+We are going to start by placing our text inside a "div".
 This is a container.
 It won’t change the appearance of our text, but it will make it easier to recall it and manipulate it later on.
 We will include an id (identifier) naming the div hello.
 ```
 <!DOCTYPE html>
 <html>